 If you are vaccinated against BCG, you are protected against tuberculosis (TB).

-Tuberculosis is an infectious disease caused by the tubercle bacterium.
-You can catch it if an infected person coughs and releases bacteria.
-If you are infected you can get TB after 8 weeks or even years later.
-The symptoms are fatigue, listlessness, weight loss, increased temperature and sweating at night.
+Tuberculosis is an infectious disease caused by the tubercle bacteria.
+You can contract it when an infected person coughs and bacteria are released.
+If you are infected, you can develop TB after 8 weeks or even years later.
+The symptoms are fatigue, listlessness, emaciation, temperature increase and sweating at night. - For which countries?

 A BCG vaccine protects you against TB for life.